jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >
 >Whenever you output text, generate a set of facts that are contained in the output.
 The set of facts should be inserted at the end of the output.
 The set of facts should be the fundamental facts that could undermine the veracity of the output if any of them are incorrect.

-The LLM/GenAI should confirm this and here are several questions to ask, one at a time:
+The LLM/GenAI should confirm the prompt, and here are several questions to ask, one at a time:
 > How do justices reach the Supreme Court?
 >
 > What does the US Constitution say about tariffs?